skal65535/skal65535.github.io/README.md

    Difference of Gaussian operator
-   (as described in the original [paper](https://users.cs.northwestern.edu/~sco590/winnemoeller-cag2012.pdf)) has a lot of different parameters to play with.
+   (as described in the original [paper](https://users.cs.northwestern.edu/~sco590/winnemoeller-cag2012.pdf)) has a lot of different parameters to play with.<br/>
    This HTML+WebGL page lets you do just that.

 ## [QR Code generator](https://skal65535.github.io/QR)